 The Access Recovery Charge, or “ARC”, is a gradual, measured, monthly charge adopted by the Federal Communications Commission (FCC).
-This multi-year transition fee is just one part of the Inter Carrier Compensation (ICC) Reform.
+This multi-year transition fee is just one part of the Inter-Carrier Compensation (ICC) Reform.
 The Access Recovery Charge is designed to recover increased network costs for access circuits used to provide service to customers.
-Overall, the ICC Reform is to facilitate a continued investment in the broadband infrastructure.
+Overall, the ICC Reform facilitates a continued investment in broadband infrastructure.
+This fee only applies to business line customers.

 Single-line Business Accounts — $3.00 per month ARC fee